miltieIV2/docs/src/pages/en/kernel_tracing.md

 It attaches [uprobe](https://docs.kernel.org/trace/uprobetracer.html)(s)
 to [`SSL_read`](https://www.openssl.org/docs/man1.1.1/man3/SSL_read.html) and [`SSL_write`](https://www.openssl.org/docs/man1.1.1/man3/SSL_write.html)
-functions to simply reads the incoming unencrypted response and outgoing encrypted request in any TLS/SSL connection.
+functions to simply read the incoming unencrypted response and outgoing encrypted request in any TLS/SSL connection.

 Languages like Python, Java, PHP, Ruby and Node.js use OpenSSL library for their encryption/decryption work.
 So, pretty much any program or service that's doing encrypted communication (using TLS) falls into this category.